-B&Q stores have been donating unsellable materials and products to their local community groups for many years.
-It's a great way to reduce waste whilst helping out the community.
+B&Q stores have been donating unsellable materials and products to local community groups for many years.
+It's a great way to reduce waste whilst helping the community.

 The types of material includes: